 “Very commercial barrister who is well liked and respected by clients.
 He is very switched-on and provides a terrific service.”
 Chambers & Partners 2017

-- Appearing at the Court of Appeal following a successful three-day appeal to the EAT on requirements for presentation of multiple claims in the context of over 1000 equal pay claims against Dale’s supermarket client.
+- Appearing at the Court of Appeal following a successful three-day appeal to the EAT on requirements for presentation of multiple claims in the context of over 1000 equal pay claims against Dale’s supermarket client Asda Stores Ltd v.
+Brierley ICR 910.
+Dale also appeared at the EAT in 2020 in an appeal concerning the requirements for making amendments in tribunal proceedings.
 Sainsbury’s Supermarkets Ltd v.
-Ahmed ICR 921
+Ahmed

 - Acting for a top flight French football club both at first instance and on appeal in a Brussels Recast jurisdictional dispute concerning a £4m claim against the club, arising out of the alleged enticement away from the claimant of its new manager.
 Letang v.
 Stade Rennais